Vivekkaklotar/Vivekkaklotar/README.md

 - 💞️ I’m looking to collaborate for own training
 - 📫 How to reach me through mail vivekp7573@gmail.com
 - 😄 Pronouns: currently dont have
-- ⚡ Fun fact: im perfectly new in git hub
+- ⚡ Fun fact: what can we do...!

 <!---
 Vivekkaklotar/Vivekkaklotar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.